 Turn off the Water

 Shut off the water supply to the water pipe being tapped.
-If there is no shutoff valve that can turn off the pipe locally, turn off the water to the entire house at the main shutoff valve, then relieve pressure in the water lines by opening the lowest faucet in the house.
+If there is no shutoff valve that can turn off the pipe locally, turn off the water to the entire house at the main shutoff valve.
+In either case, relieve pressure in the water lines by opening the lowest faucet in the house.

 Prepare the Pipe